The

 You can follow a "trail"

-See all the plants in the
+See a list of the majority of the plants in the

 Exotic Rainforest Collection